Sravan466/medimind-ai/README.md

 ### 💊 Medicine Management
 - **Add Medicines**: Simple form to add new medicines with dosage and timing
 - **Edit & Delete**: Modify medicine details or remove from schedule
-- **Image Support**: Add photos of your medicines for easy identification
 - **Notes**: Add personal notes for each medicine

 ### 🤖 AI Medicine Information